MgHtinLynn/laravel-e-commerce/README.md

 In my mac
 https://e-commerce-shop.test/

-if different dir. need to edit docker-compose file.
+if different dir, need to update docker-compose file.

 For Migration